The impact of the Jimmy Savile revelations on victims of sexual abuse

-As far as civil remedies are concerned, of course financial compensation alone will never relieve the pain that child abuse causes.
+Of course financial compensation alone will never relieve the pain that child abuse causes.
 However, making an abuse compensation claim is empowering and can open the door to expert counselling and therapy which can assist the road to recovery.
 The claims process can also provide access to training and educational opportunities which are so important in securing a successful and prosperous future, particularly for individuals affected by sexual abuse.

 In the past the fact that the assault or abuse occurred many years ago may have prevented you from bringing a civil compensation claim due to The Limitation Act, which specifies that legal claims must be brought by certain dates.
 However, this is no longer the case.
 As a result of a landmark decision often referred to as the lottery rapist case, a victim of historical sexual abuse can still bring a claim for compensation.
 In 2004, the offender was serving a 16 year jail sentence for attempted rape.
 While he was on day release from prison, he bought a lottery ticket and won £7 million.
 His victim learned about his windfall and tried to sue him for damages.
 Because the incident occurred in 1988 she was therefore out of time, as a 6 year limitation applied to her case.
 However, the House of Lords decided that discretion could be applied to the time limit and her case was allowed to proceed.
 This case has paved the way for other victims of abuse to bring cases that would otherwise be out of time.

 Even if the perpetrator of the abuse has since died it may still be possible to bring a claim against their estate.
 It is therefore likely that the executors of Jimmy Savile’s estate are gearing up to face a barrage of compensation claims.